Have you ever wondered what a coach holiday driver does?

 For simplicity, the rules below apply to drivers who will be covered under EU driving rules.

-In general terms, coach holiday drivers need to take a 45 minute break for every 4.5 hours of driving.
-This can be taken at the end of the 4.5 hour period, or it can be split.
-If it is split and taken during the 4.5 hour driving period the second break cannot be less than 45 minutes.
+In general terms, coach holiday drivers need to take a 45-minute break for every 4.5 hours of driving.
+This can be taken at the end of the 4.5 hours, or it can be split.
+If it is split and taken during the 4.5-hour driving period the second break cannot be less than 45 minutes.

 The maximum daily driving time is 9 hours.
 This can be increased to 10 hours twice in a weekly period.